Chippewa Falls boy accused of killing Lily Peters returned to her body after hearing reports she was missing, court documents say

 -

-Chippewa Falls boy accused in the killing of Lily Peters returned to her body after...
+Chippewa Falls boy accused of killing Lily Peters returned to her body after hearing...

 The boy accused of killing Lily Peters told police he returned to the girl's body after hearing reports she was missing, according to previously sealed court documents.